 — Christopher Taylor Edwards, Experience Designer, ThoughtWorks, Inc.

 “As the Director of Learning and Organizational Development for a non-profit health care corporation I am always looking for innovative and effective employee development programs.
-I had the pleasure of working with Rachel when she created an improv workshop for over 150 leaders at my organization’s semi-annual leadership retreat.
+I had the pleasure of working with Rachel numerous times, including when she created an improv workshop for over 150 leaders at our semi-annual leadership retreat.
 The workshop was a highly engaging way to reinforce the importance of effective communication and collaboration when managing teams.
 Rachel and her team of instructors were able to connect the core components of improv to the organization’s six key leadership competencies.
 I would highly recommend Rachel to any organization looking for a fun and creative approach to employee development.”

 — Jonathan Rubell, Director of Learning and Organizational Development

 “Rachel & her team taught us how to create positive pathways through humor, encouragement and support.
 Through improv, we got to see colors and qualities of team members and imagine new forms of collaboration.
 We'll definitely be sending her to other teams in the organization!”

 — Katie Loeb, Director of Brand & Strategy

 There are a lot people who are great at improv, but Rachel is the best at applying the principles of improv to a business setting.
 She understood our challenges, tailored the workshop to our unique needs and gave our staff valuable tools to communicate more effectively.
 Her energy and enthusiasm were contagious; anyone who felt hesitant in the beginning of the workshop soon felt comfortable and confident, thanks to Rachel’s quick wit and encouragement.